 Using the Online Debugging with Java Lambda Functions

-Integrate Thundra’s Java agent with your Lambda function using one of the available integration options.
+Integrate Thundra’s Java agent with your Lambda function using Lambda Layer integration options.

 Enable the online debugging feature by adding the